 - 5.1.1 The Board of Directors should ensure that the AI fully understands its legal obligations in relation to the limitations on exposures and risk concentrations under the BELR. - 5.1.2 The Board should ensure that the AI establishes a policy on the control of large exposures and risk concentrations.
-The policy, and any changes thereto, should be reviewed and approved by the Board. - 5.1.3 The Board should be responsible for ensuring that the Al establishes appropriate procedures and systems to identify, measure and control large exposures and risk concentrations and to monitor compliance with the approved policy. - 5.1.4 The Board should ensure that large exposures are approved by the appropriate level of management in the AI.
-Normally, the Credit Committee approves large credits to customers, e.g. those with total facilities in excess of 5% of the Al's capital base13 (see subsection 2.1 of CR-G-2 "Credit Approval, Review and Records").
+The policy, and any changes thereto, should be reviewed and approved by the Board. - 5.1.3 The Board should be responsible for ensuring that the Al establishes appropriate procedures and systems to identify, measure and control large exposures and risk concentrations and to monitor compliance with the approved policy. - 5.1.4 The Board should ensure that large exposures are approved by the appropriate level of management in the Al. Normally, the Credit Committee approves large credits to customers, e.g. those with total facilities in excess of 5% of the Al's capital base20 (see section 2.1 of CR-G-2 "Credit Approval, Review and Records"). - 5.1.5 The Board should receive regular reports to facilitate its review of the Al's large exposures and risk concentrations.